If you want to take your rides to another level, then learning slide on a longboard should be one of your topmost priorities.

 What Gear Do You Need?

-Padding up before you carry out a longboard slide is vital to mitigate the risk of injury and ensure you have a comfortable experience.
+Padding up before you slide is vital to mitigate the risk of injury and ensure you have a comfortable experience.

 Below are the four major gears you need –